What is 2.54826 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 254826 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 254826 are: 1 2 3 6 9 11 13 18 22 26 27 33 39 54 66 78 81 99 117 121 143 162 198 234 242 286 297 351 363 429 594 702 726 858 891 1053 1089 1287 1573 1782 2106 2178 2574 3146 3267 3861 4719 6534 7722 9438 9801 11583 14157 19602 23166 28314 42471 84942 127413 254826